Skip to content

 • A desire to touch things

 The ecosystem inside caves like this is very delicate, including the air.
 If you wear bug spray or sunscreen (even deodorant is risky), you will introduce chemicals into the water and air that put various organisms at risk.
-It’s better to just leave them off (you don’t need bug spray or sunscreen in a cave anyway!) to keep the cave alive for others to enjoy.
+It’s better to just leave them off to keep the cave alive for others to enjoy.
+(You don’t need bug spray or sunscreen in a cave anyway!)

 Cameras are strictly banned in the ATM Caves.
 This was not originally the case, but too many people have been irresponsible with them in the past.
 There were three different instances of something bad happening as a result of cameras: